Influencer Marketing 101

 Before you can start reporting on influencer performance, you need to know what to track.

 Just note that tracking influencer marketing ROI isn’t a one-size-fits-all affair.
-Priority metrics vary from brand to brand based on your goals.
+Priority metrics vary from brand to brand based on the goals you've set.

-Are you focused on building awareness?
-Supporting your sales efforts?
+For example, are you focused on getting a specific amount of content?
 Your KPIs should reflect that.

-Let’s review the most common metrics related to influencer marketing measurement.
+Let’s review the most common metrics related to influencer marketing measurement below.

 Engagement